dso-org/deep-symbolic-optimization/README.md

 # Deep symbolic regression

+*Authors: Brenden Petersen

-The package `dsr` contains the code for deep symbolic regression (DSR), including a single-point, parallelized launch script (`dsr/run.py`).
+Deep symbolic regression (DSR) is a deep learning algorithm for symbolic regression--recovering tractable mathematical expressions from an input dataset.
+The package `dsr` contains the code for DSR, including a single-point, parallelized launch script (`dsr/run.py`), baseline genetic programming-based symbolic regression algorithm, and scripts to reproduce results and figures from the paper.

+This code supports the paper Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients](https://arxiv.org/abs/1912.04871).

 # Installation